nms-scribe/cosmopoeia/idea.md

   * if capitals.len < 2: return []
   * paths = []
   * for b of capitals:
-    * connect = capitals.filter for being on the same feature as b and not == b -- TODO: Once again, this is data I'm not maintaining.
+    * connect = capitals.filter for being on the same feature as b and not == b
     * for t of connect:
-      * [from,exit] = findLandPath(b.cell,t.cell,true) -- TODO: What is this?
+      * [from,exit] = findLandPath(b.cell,t.cell,true)
-      * segments = restorePath(b.cell,exit,"main",from) -- TODO: What is this?
+      * segments = restorePath(b.cell,exit,"main",from)
       * segments.forEach(|s| paths.push(s));
   * for each tile:
-    * tile.habitability += (tile.road / 2) -- add roads to habitability score -- TODO: Since this is after cultures, I think I want to put this in another field, and then use that for the city stuff. road_habitability? traffic?
+    * tile.habitability += (tile.road / 2) -- add roads to habitability score -- NOTE: Since this is after cultures, I think I want to put this in another field, and then use that for the city stuff. road_habitability? traffic?
   * return paths

 * Routes.getTrails